Homer

-The question of by whom, when, where and under what circumstances the Iliad and Odyssey were composed continues to be debated.
-It is generally accepted that the two works were written by different authors.
+The question of by whom, when, where, and under what circumstances the Iliad and Odyssey were composed continues to be debated.
+Scholars generally regard the two poems as the works of separate authors.
 It is thought that the poems were composed at some point around the late eighth or early seventh century BC.

-Many accounts of Homer's life circulated in classical antiquity; the most widespread account was that he was a blind bard from Ionia, a region of central coastal Anatolia in present-day Turkey.
+Many accounts of Homer's life circulated in classical antiquity, the most widespread that he was a blind bard from Ionia, a region of central coastal Anatolia in present-day Turkey.
 Modern scholars consider these accounts legendary.

 Works attributed to Homer

-Today, only the Iliad and the Odyssey are associated with the name 'Homer'.
-In antiquity, a large number of other works were sometimes attributed to him, including the Homeric Hymns, the Contest of Homer and Hesiod, the Little Iliad, the Nostoi, the Thebaid, the Cypria, the Epigoni, the comic mini-epic Batrachomyomachia ("The Frog-Mouse War"), the Margites, the Capture of Oechalia, and the Phocais.
-These claims are not considered authentic today and were by no means universally accepted in the ancient world.
+Today, only the Iliad and the Odyssey are associated with the name "Homer".
+In antiquity, a large number of other works were sometimes attributed to him, including the Homeric Hymns, the Contest of Homer and Hesiod, several epigrams, the Little Iliad, the Nostoi, the Thebaid, the Cypria, the Epigoni, the comic mini-epic Batrachomyomachia ("The Frog–Mouse War"), the Margites, the Capture of Oechalia, and the Phocais.
+These claims are not considered authentic today and were not universally accepted in the ancient world.
 As with the multitude of legends surrounding Homer's life, they indicate little more than the centrality of Homer to ancient Greek culture.